Prospect B2B: Why is it difficult?

 Most of the time, these marketing issues intertwine.
 In what proportions?

-Before launching headlong into prospecting actions, you must define clear objectives.
-To be precise, we even talk about SMART objectives:
+Before launching headlong into B2B prospecting actions, clear objectives must be defined.
+To be precise, we even speak of Smart objectives:

 - Specific